Review: Widow’s Point (2019)

 Thomas Livingston (Craig Sheffer, Nightbreed, Hellraiser: Inferno) writes about the supernatural.
 He used to hit the bestseller list, now he needs to find his way back to the charts.
 He’s managed to get permission to spend a weekend in the Widow’s Point Lighthouse.
 In the house at least, the light tower is strictly off-limits.
 And, he’ll be locked in until Mr. Parker (Michael Thurber, Flesh For the Inferno, Killer Rack) comes back on Monday.

 Sheffer does a solid job as Livingstone.
-He’s on camera by himself a lot of the time and he sells the character’s crumbling mental state well.
+He’s on camera by himself a lot of the time, and he sells the character’s crumbling mental state well.
 Right down to his meltdown towards the end.
 The rest of the cast is good in fairly small roles.
-The late Michael O’Hear (Lycanimator, Model Hunger) makes a brief appearance, as does one of the novel’s authors, Billy Chizmar.
+The late Michael O’Hear (Lycanimator, The Horrific Evil Monsters) makes a brief appearance, as does one of the novel’s authors, Billy Chizmar.